mistifyio/go-zfs/CONTRIBUTING.md

     $ git push origin <feature-branch-name>

 [Open a Pull Request](https://help.github.com/articles/using-pull-requests) against the upstream master branch.
 Please give your pull request a clear title and description and note which issue(s) your pull request fixes.

-- All Go code should be formatted using [gofmt](http://golang.org/cmd/gofmt/).
+- All linters should be happy (can be run with `make verify`).
 - Every exported function should have [documentation](http://blog.golang.org/godoc-documenting-go-code) and corresponding [tests](http://golang.org/doc/code.html#Testing).

 **Important:** By submitting a patch, you agree to allow the project owners to license your work under the [Apache 2.0 License](./LICENSE).

 ### Go Tools

-For consistency and to catch minor issues for all of go code, please run the following:
+For consistency and to catch minor issues for all of go code, please run `make verify`.

-- goimports
-- go vet
-- golint
-- errcheck

 Many editors can execute the above on save.